FusionAuth/fusionauth-site/site/_posts/2020-09-23-jerry-hopper-fusionauth.md

 **Jerry:** I think for completeness sake the 'Client Credentials' grant should be implemented. [ed note: see [this issue](https://github.com/FusionAuth/fusionauth-issues/issues/155) for more on that]

-Oh, and would love to see official multi-arch docker builds ;).
+Oh, and I would love to see official multi-arch docker builds ;).

 -------